SabrinaPau/07_eda-project-1/README.md

 ## Topic and Task

-You will use the Muesli data you have already worked with in the first week of our course.

-Your task will be to perform an EDA on the data as well as to build a simulation model to answer specific questions of our stakeholder.
+Your task will be to complete a case study to answer specific questions of our stakeholder by performing data analysis and visualisation.
 You can find the detailed task description [here](Assignment.pdf).

 ## Getting Started